 Amphetamines, Barbiturates, Cocaine Metabolite, Marijuana Metabolite, Methadone, PCP, Propoxyphene, Opiates, Benzodiazepines, Fentanyl, Meperidine, Tramadol, Adulterants, Alcohol, Narcotics, Antidepressants and Stimulants.

-For answers to any questions, contact Occupational Drug Testing today.
+For answers to any questions, contact DISA today.
 We are here to help.